microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/Readme.md

 ### Success criteria

-* Open Microsoft Defender for Cloud with Azure Security Center and view the Secure Score for your Azure arc connected machine.
+* Open Microsoft Defender for Cloud with Azure Security Center and view the Secure Score for your Azure Arc connected machine.

 ### Learning resources